 When I was seven, I wrote Standing in the Night: a four-page catastrophe, riddled with spelling errors and based heavily on a TV show my parents were watching at the time.

-Unsurprisingly: it’s not good.
-But despite its many (many) flaws, it will always be my own personal masterpiece.
-This story marks the beginning of my deep-rooted love for writing and has the sort of charm that can only really be created by a seven-year-old with high ambitions, and a stomach filled with cupcake icing.
+But despite its (many) flaws, it will always be a masterpiece to me.
+It marked the beginning of my deep-rooted love for writing and has the sort of charm that can only really be created by a seven-year-old with high ambitions, and a stomach filled with cupcake icing.

-Since then, writing has played a key role in my life.
+Since then, writing has always been a major part of my life.
 While my friends played make-believe at school, I was hunkered down with pencils and paper – writing myself worlds to live in and drafting dreadful poetry.
-They’d go home to play with dolls, while I read books, and would spend their time dreaming about being veterinarians, doctors and superstars whereas I had my eyes set on one thing: writing.
+They’d go home to play with dolls while I read books, and would spend their time dreaming about being veterinarians, doctors and superstars whereas I had my eyes set on one thing: writing.

-Growing up, I had a diary.
-The kind I’d hide under my bed as though it was Top-Secret-Stuff and fill with blasé entries that encapsulated what I deemed important at the time: my love for cats and dislike for sunburns, mainly – but none of it was all that important to me then.
-I’d write religiously for several days and then give it up (or forget about it) until something monumental came along that I felt I just had to take down.
+Like most people, I had a diary growing up.
+The kind I’d hide under my bed as though it contained Top-Secret-Stuff and filled with blasé entries that encapsulated what I deemed important.
+Namely, my love for cats and dislike of sunburns.
+I’d write religiously for several days and then give it up (or forget about it) until something seemingly monumental came along that I just had to document.